xlthlx/london/README.md

 ## Description

-Piccioni London is the theme used by [piccioni.london](https://piccioni.london) website.
+London is the theme used by [piccioni.london](https://piccioni.london) website.

 ## Changelog